ibm-cloud-docs/messages-for-rabbitmq/howto-upgrading.md

 1. Log in to the UI of the v3.13 instance.
 2. Navigate to the **Policies** side panel in the *Admin* tab.
 3. Delete the **ha-all** policy in *Policies* tab.
-4. After deletion of the policy, take an on-demand backup of this instance from either the {{site.data.keyword.cloud_notm}} [UI](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#ondemand-backup), [API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#startondemandbackup), or [CLI](https://cloud.ibm.com/docs/cli?topic=cli-cdb-reference#deployment-backup-now).
+4. After deleting the policy, take an on-demand backup of this instance from either the {{site.data.keyword.cloud_notm}} [UI](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#ondemand-backup), [API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#startondemandbackup), or [CLI](https://cloud.ibm.com/docs/cli?topic=cli-cdb-reference#deployment-backup-now).
-5. After successful backup creation, restore this particular backup to the v4 instance by completing the steps in [Restoring a backup](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#restore-backup).
+5. After successfully creating a backup, restore this particular backup to the v4 instance by completing the steps in [Restoring a backup](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#restore-backup).

 ### Upgrade using the CLI
 {: #upgrade-cli-v313-to-v4}